ReikoNakashima/Basic_GitHub/README.md

 # Basic_GitHub
+This note is to update your GitHub repository.

 ## Download an updated directory from GitHub as `master`
 ### Download updated GitHub directory contents into your local directory